Where to live: accommodation options in Japan

 Share House

-Pros – A social life right on your doorstep.
+Pros — A social life right on your doorstep.
 You’ll get your own room in a share house but the bathroom facilities and the kitchen and living space will all be shared.
-This will give you a chance to mingle with the people you live with and get to meet people from all around the world.
+This will give you a chance to mingle with the people you live with and the opportunity to meet people from all around the world.
 Sharing also means that cleaning is shared too so you don’t have to worry about doing everything yourself.

 Homestay